-How would you reach Rs.
-1,50,000 under Section 80C with no investments?
+How would you reach Rs 1,50,000 under Section 80C with no investments?
 Let’s examine that in detail here.

-Lately not a day passes without someone mentioning Section 80C and Rs.1,50,000, does it?
+Lately, not a day passes without someone mentioning Section 80C and Rs.1,50,000, does it?
 You sit down with coworkers for lunch and someone tells you that they just invested money in an ELSS in a last-minute attempt to save taxes.
 You get calls at least once a week from mutual fund agents telling you to make the most of the increased limit.

 We’ll show you how to reach the Rs.1,50,000 limit without making any investments.
 Section 80C not only encourages investments in savings schemes but also offers tax relief on some of your expenses.

-You might find yourself with very little of the overall limit left, say Rs.15,000.
+Step 7: You might find yourself with very little of the overall limit left, say Rs.15,000.

-PPF, NSC, NPS, Tax saver FDs, Post Office Term Deposit, ELSS, RGESS, ULIP, Senior Citizens Savings Scheme, Sukanya Samridhi Account.
+PPF, NSC, NPS, Tax saver FDs, Post Office Term Deposit, ELSS, ULIP, Senior Citizens Savings Scheme, Sukanya Samridhi Account.